vivipolli/blockFest/README.md

 - **Multi-chain Support**: Expanding beyond Stellar to support other blockchain networks
 - **DAO Governance**: Implementing decentralized autonomous organization features for community-driven event management

-## Contributing 🤝

-We welcome contributions to BlockFest!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to get involved.

 ## License 📄

 BlockFest is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.